Coco Jones

 Birthdayjanv.
 4, 1998

-She returned to a recording career in 2022, signing with High Standardz and Def Jam Recordings and releasing her single, "ICU", in October of that year.
-The single was her first to enter the Billboard Hot 100, received platinum certification by the Recording Industry Association of America (RIAA), and won Best R&B Performance at the 66th Annual Grammy Awards.
+She returned to a recording career in 2022, signing with High Standardz and Def Jam Recordings to release the single "ICU" in October of that year.
+The song was her first entry on the Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA), also winning Best R&B Performance at the 66th Annual Grammy Awards.
 The award was among five total nominations she received at the 66th Annual Grammy Awards—which included a nomination for Best New Artist.
+That same year, she was cast in the starring role for the Peacock drama series Bel-Air (2022–2025).
+Her other accolades include a BET Award and an NAACP Image Award.

 Biography from the Wikipedia article Coco Jones.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.